 Heat – With an outside temperature of 30°F on a bright and sunny day, the inside of the closed tipi was 80°F. Wow.
 Open the door.
 Pull the rear two stakes out and use guylines to float the tarp off the ground for more air flow.

 Setup on rock or other hard ground – That is the beauty of being a flat tarp.
 You can always revert to an A-frame, lean-to or any other attempt to ward off wind, rain, snow or cold.

 Here is a sketch of the material layout for the 12’ tipi tarp.
 20 yards total.
-Cut (3) strips 20 feet long and join with flat felled seams.
+Cut (3) strips 20 feet long and seam them together.
 Complete the tipi with the previous instructions along with the dimensions from the table.

 The 14′ tipi will require 30 yards total.
 Cut (3) strips at 27 feet long and one at 9 feet long.
 Cut the 9 footer in half lengthwise and it will fill in the bottom of the tarp.